The Ultimate Guide to Starting and Building Your Consulting Business

 Getting a clear picture of what consultants earn is difficult because there is no precise tax or census definition of consultant that ties to their earnings.
 Consultant earnings depend greatly upon the clients they serve, their offering, and their marketing ability.

 A second way to look at the range of consulting incomes is to look at US census data for solo professionals who categorize themselves in the categories that fit consulting.
-As you’ll see, there is a surprising distribution of income for solo-professionals and consultants.
+As you’ll see, there is a surprising income distribution for solo-professionals and consultants.

 Comparing Corporate and Independent Consultant Incomes